The Art & Science of Thriving Students

 You can’t give what you haven’t experienced.
 We offer stepping stones to success just for you so you learn and practice the tools and concepts with yourself in your own learning and living environments so you can more easily set up, facilitate and coach others to thrive.

 Choose your unique track by clicking on Teacher, School Leader, Parent or Student, Certified Coach or Community Member.
 Then move through different Levels of Progression each consisting of 5 to 6 Adventures.
 You will go on a personal transformational journey as soon as you sign up for any Adventure.
 Costs range from free and donation-based to $225/month.
-Scholarships are available.
-As you progress to higher and higher levels of new-paradigm teaching and coaching mastery, you will experience everything you need to know and implement.
+(Sliding-scale accounting is used.
+Scholarships are available.)
+As you progress to higher and higher levels of new-paradigm teaching and coaching mastery, you will experience everything you need to know and implement in Empowerment Education.

 Develop your "unique flavor" of a healthy and empowering environment.